awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-bedrock-cw-dashboard/README.md

     - InvocationServerErrors
     - InvocationThrottles
     - LegacyModelInvocations
+If pricing is specified, a new widget will be added with the following metrics:
+    - Input Token Cost
+    - Output Token Cost
+    - Total Token Cost

 More details for each one of the metrics can be found in the [documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/monitoring.html#runtime-cloudwatch-metrics)